Certora/CertoraProverSupplementary/Tutorials/Lesson1/README.md

 ```

 No violations were found.
 Great!

+## Preconditions and Helper Variables

 Let’s define [another property](sanity.spec) and verify that after deposit, the totalFunds in the system is at least the funds of the msg.sender:

  #### _***P2 Sanity of deposit***: total funds >= funds of a single user_